4GeeksAcademy/machine-learning-content/export/exploratory-data-analysis.md

 ### Detecting outliers

 In statistics, an outlier is an observation point that is distant from other observations.
 In data, it means that our dataframe feature has some extreme values which we need to analyse further.
 Those extreme values may be typing errors, or they may be extreme values but considered normal in the population we are studying.
 In the case our outliers are typing errors we need to decide if we are going to eliminate them or replace them with another value.
-In the case a feature's outliers are considered normal and part of the population, it may be better if we keep them because it will give important information to ur model.
+In the case a feature's outliers are considered normal and part of the population, it may be better if we keep them because it will give important information to our model.

 How important we consider the feature for our model will influence in our decision about what to do with outliers.

-Pandas describe() method is used to view some basic statistical details like percentile, mean, std etc. of a data frame or a series of numeric values.
-In the case we would like to see the object type features using describe(), this should be entered as dataframe.describe(include='O') and it will show us the most frequent value and how many times it appears.
+Pandas describe() method is used to view some basic statistical details like percentile, mean, std, etc. of a data frame or a series of numeric values.
+In the case we would like to see the object type features using describe(), this should be entered as 'dataframe.describe(include='O')' and it will show us the most frequent value and how many times it appears.

 Syntax: